Taming-the-BEAST/Prior-selection/README.md

 ## Creating the Analysis File with BEAUti

-We will use BEAUti program to select the priors and starting values for our analysis, and save these settings into a BEAST-readable XML format file.
+We will use BEAUti to select the priors and starting values for our analysis and save these settings into a BEAST-readable XML file.

-> Begin by starting up the BEAUti program.
+> Begin by starting the BEAUti program.
 >